lailien3/ZeldaTOTKTracker/README.md

 ### `npm start`

-• runs the app in the dev mode [http://localhost:3000] \
+• runs the app in the dev mode [http://localhost:3000]

-3. to test
+3. test

 ### `npm test`